ruskakimov/kakimov.com/_posts/dont-do-this-in-react-effects.md

 Callback passed to `.finally` will still execute, since we don't want to continue showing loading state after the request had failed.

-The problem is that the above code won't be called synchronously after the effect clean up.
+However, the issue is that the above code won't be executed synchronously after the effect cleanup.
 Instead these callbacks will be added to the [microtask queue](https://javascript.info/microtask-queue).
 Thus this code will execute **AFTER** the second effect.